Leggings have a second term for midlife women

 Do you have already a pair of leggings?
 If so, how do you style them?
 If not, are you planning to jump on the leggings band wagon?
 Did you wear the look back in the Eighties?
 Do you like the look?
 Did you like the trend back then?
 Let me know by sending me an email.

-When you found this post helpful tweet your friends how to wear leggings over 40.
+When you found this post helpful tweet your friends I just read this awesome post on how to wear leggings over 40. #fashionover40 #dress4success Click To Tweet.

 What I wore on Sunday